StanfordMIMI/Comp2Comp/README.md

 ```
 - input_path should contain a DICOM series or subfolders that contain DICOM series.

-## Slice-by-Slice 2D Analysis of Muscle and Adipose Tissue [Depricated]
+## Slice-by-Slice 2D Analysis of Muscle and Adipose Tissue [Deprecated]

 ### Usage
 ```bash